mihna123/pixelator-2.0/README.md

 # Pixelator 2.0

 The second pixelator project.
-The first one got scraped becouse it got too complicated
+The first one got scraped becouse it got too complicated :D

+## Contributions

+All contributions are welcome!
+Currently I would much appriciate bug reports!

 ## TODO